ursus164/CoinCompass/README.md

 CoinCompass is a JavaFX-based desktop application designed to provide real-time market data and analytics for cryptocurrencies.
 The application offers an intuitive interface for tracking market trends, prices, and historical data of various cryptocurrencies.

-It's my first "bigger" project that I've made in Java.
+It's my first "bigger" project that I made in Java.
 So feel free to comment or suggest any improvements - it will be much appreciated!

 ## Important
 In this stage, If you want to launch te app, please do It via, main class found in GUI package.
 I have not packed project into .jar file.